mavjav-edu/pcc_2e/recommended_reading/django.md

 Most Django projects are deployed to Linux-based servers, and if you're going to continue working with Django it will certainly help to be familiar with the Linux command line.
 Even if you deploy to a platform like Heroku that tries to automate most of the deployment work for you, you'll still need to use the command line at times to do things like creating a superuser on your live site, or run migrations.
 Even if you use Heroku's admin panel for some of these tasks, it's inevitable that at some point you'll need to use a command line for troubleshooting, or to run specific commands that don't have a browser-based GUI. *The Linux Command Line* is a great resource, and you can either read it straight through or skim it and focus on the sections that seem most relevant to your work.

 If you buy the book [direct from No Starch Press](https://nostarch.com/tlcl2) you get a free e-book with the printed copy.
-You can also buy it from [Barnes and Noble](https://www.barnesandnoble.com/w/the-linux-command-line-2nd-edition-william-shotts/1132292602/) or [Amazon](https://www.amazon.com/Linux-Command-Line-2nd-Introduction-dp-1593279523/dp/1593279523/).
+You can also buy it from [Barnes and Noble](https://www.barnesandnoble.com/w/the-linux-command-line-2nd-edition-william-shotts/1132292602/) or [Amazon](https://www.amazon.com/Linux-Command-Line-2nd-Introduction-dp-1593279523/dp/1593279523?&linkCode=ll1&tag=mobile09c8763-20&linkId=64a3a867668575951a25a7696e9ac520&language=en_US&ref_=as_li_ss_tl).
 You can see more information about using Linux at the author's site, [linuxcommand.org](http://linuxcommand.org/tlcl.php), where you can also download a free PDF version of the book.

 ![](../../images/recommended_reading/lcl_cover.jpg)
+{: .book-cover}

 [top](#top)